jnoll/pattern-generator/README.md

 1. pandoc-filters (from https://github.com/jnoll/pandoc-filters).
    This is a set of tools for manipulating the Pandoc AST before generating the output.
-Ocuco tools uses `makeTable` function to generate the "Implementation details" table.
+The pattern generator uses the `makeTable` function to generate the "Implementation details" table.
 2. pml-bnfc (from https://bitbucket.org/jhnoll/pml-bnfc).
 This is a fork of Andrew Butterfield's pml-bnfc parser suite for PML; it